2015 KG163

-', also known as ', is a trans-Neptunian object from the outermost region of the Solar System, approximately 102 km in diameter.
+' is a trans-Neptunian object from the outermost region of the Solar System, approximately 102 km in diameter.
 It was first observed on 24 May 2015, by astronomers of the Outer Solar System Origins Survey using the Canada–France–Hawaii Telescope at Mauna Kea Observatories, Hawaii, United States.
 With an observation arc of 2 years, it passed perihelion around August 2022 at a velocity of 6.5 km/s with respect to the Sun.